Logo

-John Robert Parker Ravenscroft, known professionally as John Peel, was an English disc jockey and radio presenter.
+John Robert Parker Ravenscroft, better known as John Peel, was an English radio presenter and journalist.

 2.

-John Peel was the longest-serving of the original BBC Radio 1 DJs, broadcasting regularly from 1967 until his death in 2004.
+John Peel was the longest-serving of the original disc jockeys on BBC Radio 1, broadcasting regularly from 1967 until his death in 2004.

 3.

-John Peel is widely acknowledged for promoting artists of multiple genres, including pop, dub reggae, punk rock and post-punk, electronic music and dance music, indie rock, extreme metal and British hip hop.
+John Peel is widely acknowledged for promoting artists of many genres, including pop, dub reggae, punk rock and post-punk, electronic music and dance music, indie rock, extreme metal and British hip hop.

 4.